Jagex: Company structure

 As RuneScape gained users, Jagex grew.
 By 11 December 2003, RuneScape had 65,000 paying members, and Jagex had 29 employees.
 On 4 May 2007, RuneScape had over 6,000,000 active free accounts and over 1,000,000 active pay-to-play subscribers.
 By July 2012, Jagex had over 500 employees.

+Initially, the company was self-funded; however, in October 2005, Jagex received an investment from Insight Venture Partners.
 On 23 October 2007, Geoff Iddison, former European REO of PayPal, replaced Constant Tedder as CEO.
 Iddison resigned as CEO in January 2009, replaced by Mark Gerhard, who had been Jagex CTO before his appointment.
 Jagex became a member of the United Kingdom's game developer trade body, TIGA, on 15 April 2009.
 Richard Wilson, TIGA's CEO, described Jagex as "one of the most successful game developers in the world, not just the UK.
 Jagex has developed extraordinarily popular games and is at the leading edge in terms of online safety and security."

-Jagex received an investment from Insight Venture Partners in October 2005, before which the company had been self-funded.
 In December 2010 The Raine Group and Spectrum Equity Investors invested in the company, while Insight increased their investment.
 Andrew Gower, Paul Gower, and Constant Tedder left the board of directors at that time.
 In January 2012, Insight increased its stake in Jagex from 35% to 55%, giving it a controlling interest in the company.
 However, in an interview, Gerhard stated that Insight took their 55% stake 13 months prior in December 2010.
 On 11 September 2014, Mark Gerhard announced his resignation from Jagex by 2015.
 On 2 April 2015, Rod Cousens was appointed CEO of Jagex following his departure from Codemasters.
 In July 2016 Jagex was purchased by Hongtou, a Chinese investment company, which was subsequently acquired by Zhongji Holdings, which later changed its name to Fukong Interactive Entertainment.
 Jagex remained under Hongtou within Fukong's structure until it was sold to Macarthur Fortune Holding, a US-based asset management company, in April 2020 for $530 million.